 Here are some tips on how to use the SNAPPS approach successfully in your nursing education.

-Note that you can use the SNAPPS model in presenting and analyzing a patient case study assignment.
+Note that you can use the SNAPPS model to present and analyze a patient case study assignment.

 SNAPPS is a learner-focused approach that helps students understand, organize, and retain critical information about the patient during clinical rotations.
 By implementing the model and effectively summarizing, narrowing, analyzing, probing, planning, and selecting, you can develop a holistic care plan that addresses patient's needs.